imixs/imixs-adapters/imixs-adapters-wopi/README.md

 The Collabora API endpoint must point to a collabora instance.
 The 'filename' is the file attached to the current workitem.
 The option 'convert-to' is optional and default value is 'pdf'

+### Regular Expressions

+You can also define the filename as a pattern including regulare expressins.
+See the following example:

+	<wopi-converter name="filename">.*<itemvalue>numsequencenumber</itemvalue>\.docx</wopi-converter>

+This expression will match all files ending with the sequence number and the file extension '.docx'